DJProduction/Restaurant-Reviews/README.md

 The screen reader used for the majority of accessibility testing was [ChromeVox](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en).

 ### Semantic Tags and Tabindex
 The main structure element tags were changed to show some order for the screen reader applications as the user navigates the site.
-For example tags such as headers `<h1>, <h2>, <h3> ...` were reorganized for important elements of the pages.
+For example, tags such as headers `<h1>, <h2>, <h3> ...` were reorganized for important elements of the pages.

 In order for the user to understand the structure of the site the tabindex property was used on elements that may have **not** been focused on by the screen reader.
 ```